flutter/website/src/content/get-started/fwe/fundamentals.md

 There are layout widgets such
 as `Padding`, `Alignment`, `Row`, `Column`, and `Grid`.
 These layout widgets do not have a visual representation of their own.
 Instead, their sole purpose is to control some aspect of another widget's layout.
 Flutter also includes utility widgets that take advantage of this compositional approach.
 For example, Container, a commonly used widget, is made up of several widgets responsible for layout, painting, positioning, and sizing.
-And, there are widgets that have visual representation, such as `ElevatedButton` and `Text` in the preceding example, as well as widgets like `Icon` and `Image`.
+And, there are widgets that have visual representation, such as `ElevatedButton` and
+`Text` in the preceding example, as well as widgets like `Icon` and `Image`.

-In the preceding example, Flutter will paint a button and "Hello, World!" centered on the screen, laid out vertically.
+If you run the code from the preceding example, Flutter paints a button and
+"Hello, World!" centered on the screen, laid out vertically.
 To position these elements, there’s a`Center` widget, which positions its children in the center of the available space, and a `Column` widget, which lays out its children vertically one after another.

 <img src='/assets/images/docs/fwe/simple_composition_example.png' width="100%" alt="A diagram that shows widget composition with a series of lines and nodes.">